ShadeLab/PAPER_Howe_2023_switchgrass_MetaT/README.md

 ### To cite this work or code
-Howe AC, N Stopnisek, SK Dooley, FM Yang, KL Grady and A Shade.
-2022.
-Seasonal activities of the phyllosphere microbiome of perennial crops.  bioRXiv. https://www.biorxiv.org/content/10.1101/2021.04.20.440608v2
+Howe A, N Stopnisek, SK Dooley, F Yang, KL Grady and A Shade.
+2023.
+Seasonal activities of the phyllosphere microbiome of perennial crops.
+Nature Communications.

 ### Abstract